Sharon-B/Inside-Out/TESTING.md

 ### Add Blog Button:

-* Adds the blog post to the database
+* Submits the blog post to the database.
+* Only submits if the form is valid.
 * Displays a message letting the user know that the blog post was added to the database.

 ### Cancel Button: